-[Statutory Authority: Chapters 70.94, 70.235 RCW.
-WSR 16-19-047 (Order 15-10), § 173-441-130, filed 9/15/16, effective 10/16/16; WSR 15-04-051 (Order 13-13), § 173-441-130, filed 1/29/15, effective 3/1/15.
-Statutory Authority: 2010 c 146, and chapters 70.235 and 70.94 RCW.
-WSR 10-24-108 (Order 10-08), § 173-441-130, filed 12/1/10, effective 1/1/11.]

 WAC 173-441-140 Petitioning ecology to use an alternative calculation method to calculate greenhouse gas emissions.
-An owner or operator may petition ecology to use calculation methods other than those specified in WAC 173-441-120 to calculate GHG emissions.
-Alternative calculation methodologies are not available for GHG emissions covered by a source category adopted by reference in WAC 173-441-130.
+An owner or operator may petition ecology to use calculation methods other than those specified in WAC 173-441-120, WAC 173-441-122, or WAC 173-441-124 to calculate GHG emissions.
 The following requirements apply to the submission, review, and approval or denial of a petition:

 (1) Petition submittal.
 An owner or operator must submit a petition that meets the following conditions before ecology may review the petition and issue a determination.